Keio University

 However, as several empirical studies have clarified, the claim that echo chambers are causing a decrease in opportunities for people to encounter different opinions is quite poorly grounded.
 While a segment of people who immerse themselves in echo chambers exists, their numbers are limited.
 Since the hurdles to accessing information on the internet are generally low, opportunities to come into contact with opinions different from one's own are by no means few.
 Rather, an important factor in the intense conflict seen on X today is not a lack of contact, but rather "poor quality contact."

 First, in online conflicts, emphasis is placed on exposing how foolish the other side is rather than how superior one's own opinions are.
 Therefore, when picking up opinions from the other side, extreme ones that are easy to criticize are often chosen.
 Since aggressive and provocative posts tend to attract more attention on the internet, such posts are easy to find.
-As a result, what is quoted as the "other side's opinion" consists only of things where there is not a shred of room for compromise on our side.
+As a result, what is quoted as the "other side's opinion" consists only of things for which there is not a shred of room for compromise on our side.
 Both those who develop extreme arguments and those who expose them may appear to be in conflict externally, but they are collaborating in terms of attracting attention.

 Furthermore, the same phenomenon can occur in people watching the situation from the outside.
 As mentioned at the beginning of this article, seeing someone you feel an affinity for being attacked is a truly unpleasant experience.
 Even if one is only in the position of a bystander, users participating in the attack become objects of loathing.
 The anger generated there is sometimes even greater than when one is being criticized oneself.

 That said, if the number of moderate users who are fed up with poor quality contact on social media and exit or stop posting increases, the presence of aggressive users will increase further.
 In Japan, the number of X users is very high, and a certain degree of diversity is still maintained by its network effect (the value as a network increases as more users allow for connections with various people).
-However, despite attracting much criticism for frequently spreading misinformation, users who calmly continue to post aggressive and discriminatory content because they have a certain number of supporters are also prominent, and the fear seems to have increased more than before.
+However, despite attracting much criticism for frequently spreading misinformation, users who calmly continue to post aggressive and discriminatory content because they have a certain number of supporters are also prominent, and the fear seems to have increased compared to before.

 The Wealth of Others Makes People Unhappy

-In a mundane example, I sometimes see another researcher I know posting photos on social media of themselves flying in business class (or maybe first class).
+In a familiar example, I sometimes see another researcher I know posting photos on social media of themselves flying in business class (or maybe first class).
 Somewhere inside me, I feel a little miserable, thinking, "Even though we are both researchers (reference group)."
 I have only ever booked economy class.

 Furthermore, if one follows many users who post about their elegant lives on Instagram and the reference group is set there, even if that wealth is staged, opportunities to feel one's own "misery" will inevitably increase.
-In fact, multiple studies have shown that exposure to the wealth of others on social media increases a user's sense of relative deprivation.
+In fact, multiple studies have shown that exposure to the wealth of others on social media increases users' sense of relative deprivation.
 A sense of "I am unhappy" that would not have arisen if one did not use Instagram can end up being generated.

 The Hard Sell of Fear and Moral Panic